moj-analytical-services/mojap-metadata/README.md

 print(arrow_schema) # Could use this schema to read in data as arrow dataframe and cast it to the correct types
 ```

 Another use for the arrow converter is to convert it back from an Arrow schema to our metadata.
-This is especially useful if you have nested data types that would be difficult to write out the full `STRUCT` / `LIST`.
+This is especially useful if you have nested data types where it would be difficult to write out the full `STRUCT` / `LIST`.
 Instead you can let Arrow do that for you and then pass the agnostic metadata object into something like the Glue Converter to generate a schema for AWS Glue.

 ```python
 import pyarrow as pa